Waltham, Massachusetts: Arts and culture

 Waltham has in recent decades become a center for Ugandan culture, with an estimated 1500 Ugandans living in the city, leading some to call Waltham "Little Kampala".
-The Ugandan North America Association is headquartered in Waltham, along with St. Peters Church of Uganda Boston, as well as Karibu, a well regarded Ugandan eatery.
+The Ugandan North American Association (UNAA) is headquartered in Waltham, along with St. Peter's Church of Uganda Boston.
 Wilberforce Kateregga, a Ugandan immigrant to Waltham has since established Waltham College Uganda in Seeta Nazigo, Uganda, a boarding school for over 300 orphans and children affected by AIDS.
 The school was named in honor of Kateregga's new home city.